 Step 1 – Pick your domain name

 If you are going to sell online, you need to make sure your business name is available.
 Research the existing domain names when you start working on a domain name for your website.
 When it comes to selecting your domain name, do so carefully.
 The first thing you should make sure of is that your brand is reflected in the domain name.
 Also, see that the name you select is easy to spell, is short, and that it communicates your business.
 For instance, if you are going to send SMSs as part of your marketing, a long name will cost you more.
 A shorter name is better not just to remember, but in costing less.
 However, make sure that the name you select is not dull, but also not strange – make it memorable.
 A big no is anything with hyphens, numbers, or even any special character.
-You should also avoid any names that will lead to breaches of any copyright, or lead to legal issues.
+Therefore, you should also avoid any names that will lead to breaches of any copyright, or lead to legal issues.
 You should ensure that your domain name is mobile-friendly.
 Keep in mind search engines, and then keep the name relevant to the industry you represent.

 You don’t need to follow all these tips, but do select those pertinent to your situation.
 A bad idea is to choose a weird-sounding name just to have a keyword.
 Rather select a name that will pique the customer’s interest.

-If you are going to sell online, you need to make sure your business name is available; therefore, research the existing domain names when you start working on a domain name for your website.
+If you are going to sell online, you need to make sure your business name is available.
+Therefore, research the existing domain names when you start working on a domain name for your website.
 But when it comes to picking your domain name, do it carefully.
 The first thing you should make sure of is that your brand is reflected in the domain name.
 Also, make sure the name you select is easy to spell, is short, and relates to your business.
 For instance, if you are going to send text messages as part of your marketing, a long name will cost you more, so shorter is better not just to remember but can save you a bit.

 Yet, make sure that the title you pick is not dull, but also not strange either – so make it memorable.
 A big no is anything with hyphens, numbers, or even any special character.
 But you should also avoid any names that will lead to breaches of any copyright or lead legal issues.
 You should also make sure that your domain name is mobile friendly, keep in mind search engines, and then keep it relevant to the industry you represent.